 A therapeutic fostering placement service for children with complex needs and sibling groups

-We are proposing to pilot a therapeutic short term fostering service called We-Foster to complement our existing adoption service, i-Adopt, as a way of helping children access a better future sooner.
+We-Foster is a therapeutic fostering service to complement our existing adoption service, i-Adopt, as a way of helping children access a better future sooner.

 Family Futures has a research-based, proven approach to offering therapy to adopted children and parent support to their adoptive parents.
 Based on our clinical experience, we believe that if children during their time in short-term foster care had access to the same level of therapeutic care and support that they would get once they were placed for adoption, the negative impact on their development would be reduced and their capacity to feel safe and trusting of carers and adoptive parents would be greatly enhanced.
 This critical, early therapeutic intervention changes the child’s life course.Why is We-Foster needed?